-Constant monitoring of the situation is to be made and an additional treatment is to be carried out immediately the rain commences and continued until such time that the rain has ceased or the temperature of the road has risen above freezing.
+Salt will inevitably be lost during and following treatment, therefore constant monitoring will be required.
+Successive treatments will be required immediately the rain commences and continued until such time that the rain has ceased, or the temperature of the road has risen above freezing.